 Her apartment is only 90 square feet in size, but she still manages to fit all of her belongings inside.
 Notice how she uses the vertical height to stack the majority of her items.
 She says “you have to go up” to organize.

-Standard shipping containers are only about 8.5 feet tall.
+Standard shipping containers are only about 8.5 feet tall (exterior height).
 If you are planning on organizing your belongings like Felice, make sure you purchase and convert high cube containers rather than standard containers, or raise the roof of your standard container.